- About Extension

-Thank you to all our neighbors who have visited the Marion Garden during our Open House events this summer.
+Thank you to all our neighbors who visited the Marion Garden during our Open House events last summer.
 If you weren't able to make it, or would just like to get on-site information about the garden in various seasons, please stop by for a visit on Mondays between 9 and noon.
 There is always a work party, rain or shine, and you're welcome to ask any of the Master Gardeners your questions.
 The Garden is located south of the parking lot at 3180 Center St NE in Salem, behind the Marion Co.
 Health and Services Building.
 We hope to see you there!

 Check us out on Facebook